Margaret Haltom

 Two of her community-based projects were recently selected for Monument Lab's 2024 ReGeneration National Cohort of ten public memory projects.
 Her research has also been supported by MIT's Racially Just Research Initiative, the Priscilla King Gray Public Service Center, and Robert Wood Johnson Foundation's "Policies for Action" program in collaboration with MIT CoLab.

-Prior to her PhD, she was Director of Emergency Rent and Housing Policy for the Works Community Development Corporation in Memphis, Tennessee.
+Prior to her PhD, she was Director of Emergency Rent and Housing Policy for the Works Community Development Corporation.
 She led eviction prevention for the $90 million Memphis/Shelby County Emergency Rental Assistance program, and co-created court data workflows and processes that connected 12,000 tenants to limited legal representation.
 Her work was profiled by NPR and deemed "one of the strongest eviction diversion programs in the country" by the U.S. Department of Treasury.
 She continues to assist with eviction prevention and provide technical assistance to affordable housing partners.

 She has served as a freelance planner on affordable housing development projects, a neighborhood mapper for resident coalitions, and a teacher/facilitator of youth design programs in public schools and housing developments.